GiDebs/DataSport/README.md

 ## Where the data will come from
 The main source of data will be from the TrainingPeaks .csv files.
 It could be possible to implement the database with data from Gramin Connect .csv files in order to collect more informations and provide a more detailed Recap.

-## How the excel file will be organized
+## How the program will be organized
 - There will be Graphic User Interface that will ask something to the user: Import new data / See the existing analysis (Dashboard) / Exit the program
 - I would like to organize the window like a tree.
 From the Dashboard you will see the main overall data, and you can zoon the details of it in different sheets.
 - There will be a sheet called *AllWorkouts* where i will see all my activities, and if possible add filters like in excel.